Researchers have increasingly been studying the effects of diet and nutrition on mental health.

 Anyone who wishes to try calorie restriction should also speak to a doctor or a registered dietitian about how to ensure that they are getting enough nutrients.

-It is also important not to restrict calories or follow a low calorie diet in the long term, as this can damage neurons and make depressive symptoms worse.
+It is also important not to restrict calories or follow a low calorie diet in the long term, as this can

 There is some evidence that intermittent fasting can help improve mood and mental well-being.